pitg/common-grounds/rules.md

 4. We are entitled to learn things on our own, as we strive something that is harder.
 It will soon bear to fruit in the future.
 Remember the saying "Give a man a fish, and he will live for a day; Teach a man how to fish, and he will live for a lifetime".

 5. Please, by all means, learn how to read the thread before posting your reply to avoid re-bumping "SOLVED" threads and/or "reinventing the wheel" so to say.

+6. For the sake of readability of code, all codes should be posted on pastebin or similar sites for easy access.
+It is difficult to read code that is not in the proper format.